 Materials placed on reserve are located at the Information Services Desk of Oesterle Library.
 These materials are for the use of North Central College students, faculty and staff only.
 A valid North Central College I.D. is required to use reserve materials.

-Due to limited resources and staffing, the library staff cannot provide the following services: photocopying items for personal or reserve use.
+Due to limited resources and staffing, the library staff cannot photocopy items for reserve use.

 A reserve form (available at the lbirary or online on the library website must be completed listing all titles, and the number of copies of each, to be placed on reserve for each course.
 Materials will be processed and on reserve within 3 working days.

 Materials will be returned via campus mail no later than two weeks after the end of the term.
 Faculty who wish to make other arrangements for the return of their materials may contact the Circulation and Reserves Assistant at 637-5711.

 Policies on Reserved Books